-Minor Variances - £141k Pressure
+Minor Variances - £108k Underspend

-5.42 Other minor variances relating to Growth and Regeneration amount to £141k in Period 10.
+5.50 Other minor variances relating to Growth and Regeneration amount to £108k in Period 11.

-Assets and Environment - £2k Overspend
+Assets and Environment - £245k Underspend

-Car Parking Income - £538k Pressure
+Car Parking Income - £651k Pressure

-- 5.43 As previously reported in Period 9 there was a forecast pressure for car parking income in relation to Kettering following the suspension of charges for a number of months, this pressure remains the same in Period 10 at £158k.
-Car Parking charges were reintroduced from 9th August following the removal of COVID-19 restrictions on 19 July. - 5.44 There is also a forecast net pressure in Period 10 of £135k (Period 9 £135k) for Corby car parking income as, although charging is in place, receipts have been lower than would normally be expected.
+- 5.51 As previously reported in Period 10 there was a forecast pressure for car parking income in relation to Kettering following the suspension of charges for a number of months, this estimated pressure remained the same in Period 10 at £158k.
+Car Parking charges were reintroduced from 9th August following the removal of COVID-19 restrictions on 19th July.
+For Period 11 the income has been revised based on actuals received to date.
+This has resulted in the pressure increasing by £102k to £260k - 5.52 There is also a forecast net pressure in Period 11 of £135k (Period 10 £135k) for Corby car parking income as, although charging is in place, receipts have been lower than would normally be expected.
 The Council will seek support from the Government Scheme to reimburse Local Authorities for lost income which is paid at 75% once the Council has met losses equivalent to 5% of the budget.
 This funding is only payable in respect of claims for losses in the first quarter of 2021/22 and is not available where Councils have chosen to suspend car parking charges.
 This is reflected in the forecast net pressure.
-There is a further pressure of £35k (Period 9 £26k) relating to additional costs for maintenance work at the car parks in Corby. - 5.45 The forecast pressure on the number of Fixed Penalty Charges for on-street parking in Period 10 is estimated to be £210k (Period 9 £210k).
+There is a further pressure of £46k (Period 10 £35k) relating to additional costs for maintenance work at the car parks in Corby. - 5.53 The forecast pressure on the number of Fixed Penalty Charges for on-street parking in Period 11 is estimated to be £210k (Period 10 £210k).

-Facilities Management - £495k Pressure
+Facilities Management - £316k Pressure

-- 5.46 There is a reduction in income due to the expiry of a lease at Eaton Walk in May 2021.
-The year-to-date impact of this is a loss of income is £143k (Period 9 £143k).
-In addition, there is an underspend on street lighting of £16k (Period 9 £28k), offset by minor pressures elsewhere in the service of £75k (Period 9 £18k).
-This reflects a saving on the budget for repairs and maintenance works. - 5.47 Further pressures in facilities management relating to one-off maintenance at Grosvenor House and Corby Cube were identified amounting to £108k.
-In addition, this is offset through salary and lower running costs of £145k. - 5.48 There are pressures of £330k (Period 9 £330k) relating to Knuston Hall which is a facility which provides various types of learning, both residential and day courses, for international and national customers.
+- 5.54 There is a reduction in income due to the expiry of a lease at Eaton Walk in May 2021.
+The year-to-date impact of this is a loss of income is £143k (Period 10 £143k).
+In addition, there is an underspend on street lighting of £5k (Period 10 £16k), offset by minor pressures elsewhere in the service of £75k (Period 10 £75k).
+This reflects a saving on the budget for repairs and maintenance works. - 5.55 Further pressures in facilities management relating to one-off maintenance at Grosvenor House and Corby Cube have reduced from £108k in period 10 to £38k in period 11 as a result of some planned remedial works now being undertaken in 2022/23.
+This is offset by salary and lower running costs of £143k (Period 10 £145k). - 5.56 There are pressures of £255k (Period 10 £330k) relating to Knuston Hall which is a facility that provides various types of learning, both residential and day courses, for international and national customers.
 Over the past two years of the pandemic Knuston Hall has suffered losses of income due to lockdown and COVID-19 rules for indoor gatherings etc. The facility is now providing a greatly reduced service because of social distancing rules and clients moving to virtual meetings, with maintenance issues also requiring the closure of the site to overnight guests.
 The facility is expected to return to normal trading during 2022/23.